 Thanks to our dedicated members, the Guild has been able to donate Comfort Quilts to the following organizations:

 MAY 5th WEDNESDAY - Jelly Roll Racing in March; Placements in June!
 When there’s a 5th Wednesday, we have an additional Sit-N-Sew dedicated to supporting the Comfort Quilts program.
 Some sewed at the Mill, and a few joined up via Zoom from their homes.
 The “Jelly Roll Race” was a lot of fun, and resulted in some really beautiful quilt tops!
 We’ve got plenty of fabric scraps/strips/orphan blocks, and more than enough scraps of batting – so all you have to bring is your sewing machine!
 Stay tuned for more details, the Zoom link, etc.

-PLACEMATS – When I dropped off some masks with the Meals On Wheels program coordinator at the Senior Citizen Center, I asked if they could use more placemats, and the response was a resounding YES!!!
+MARCH PLACEMATS – When I dropped off some masks with the Meals On Wheels program coordinator at the Senior Citizen Center, I asked if they could use more placemats, and the response was a resounding YES!!!
 Several of the recipients called the Senior Citizen Center to express their gratitude for the bright and beautiful placemats they received over the holidays.
 Some shared that the placemat was the only gift they received for Christmas.
 So if you have batting and fabric scraps, please consider making someone’s day by making a PLACEMAT for the Guild!

-PLACEMATS!!! - The local Meals on Wheels program LOVES distributing our colorful placemats along with meals!
+JANUARY PLACEMATS!!! - The local Meals on Wheels program LOVES distributing our colorful placemats along with meals!
 The drivers tell us the recipients’ faces light up with the gift of a placemat.
 Most placemats are rectangular, 12”x18” or 14” x 20” – but we’ve donated square ones and rounds ones and all kinds of placemats!
 We can make batting scraps available - if you need some, just holler.